5 times using food as a weapon helped turn the tide of a battle

 American intelligence operatives from the Office of Strategic Services needed a way to get high explosives to Chinese guerrillas without alerting Japanese customs officials.
 They concocted a high explosive that could be mixed with flour, baked, and even eaten while retaining its explosive power.

 The OSS delivered 15 tons of the powdered high explosive HDX through Japanese lines by mixing it with Aunt Jemima baking flour.
-If prompted, it could be used to show that the flour was really flour and not explosive death.
-The Japanese never caught on and the explosive was even used feed Chinese resistance fighters.
+If prompted, it could be used to demonstrate that the flour was indeed flour and not explosive death.
+The Japanese never caught on, and the explosive was even used to feed Chinese resistance fighters.

 4. An American destroyer beats a Japanese sub with potatoes